 Anna Choi is an International Board Certified Lactation Consultant (IBCLC), writer on the topic of breastfeeding, and advocate for breastfeeding families.

-Anna completed her lactation consultant training and certification at University of California, San Diego, including clinical training at the Sharp Mary Birch Hospital for Women and Newborns and the outpatient clinic at Kaiser Family Health Services.
+Anna completed her lactation consultant training and certification at University of California, San Diego.
 She also holds a Bachelors of Science in Psychology and a Bachelors of Arts in Political Science from University of California, San Diego.
 Her interest in working with infants and children began during her undergraduate studies in Psychology when she chose an emphasis in child development, and her passion for helping breastfeeding mothers arose during her own breastfeeding journey.

-Anna lives in San Diego, CA with her husband, Frank, and their two daughters, Piper and Paige.
+Anna lives in San Diego, CA with her husband, Frank, and their three daughters, Piper, Paige, and Juniper.
 She loves traveling, hiking, reading, and going on adventures with her daughters.

 After my experience breastfeeding my first daughter, I was impassioned!
 When my daughter was a little over a year old, I began to research how to become an IBCLC and everything began to fall into place.
 I really felt as if I had finally found my calling in life.
 I enrolled in the Lactation Consultant program at University of California, San Diego and loved every minute of it.
 My internship experience confirmed my desires to be in this line of work and when I passed my board exam, I could not have been happier!
 Eight days after finding out that I passed my board exam to become an IBCLC, I gave birth to my second daughter.
 Needless to say, my breastfeeding journey with her was night-and-day different than the journey my first daughter and I took.
 I knew about all of the great resources available to us, I knew what to expect, what was "normal" versus what was cause for concern, and I was so much better prepared.
 When we needed help, I got it.